senorprogrammer/brain_dump/README.md

-# brain_dump
+# BrainDump

-A collection of ideas for software development
+A collection of ideas for software development.